 Elektra has 17 CDs available.
 Its first “Elektra Women’s Choir” (1992) was nominated for a JUNO award.
 These recordings frequently offer first recordings of commissioned and other new works, making an important impact on the ecosystem of composers, performers, publishers, and listeners.
 The choir’s CDs are available through iTunes and on streaming services and are in constant demand locally, nationally, and internationally.
 Elektra is frequently heard on CBC radio broadcasts and on NPR in the United States.

 In July 2018, Elektra participated in a major project of Choral Canada called …float… This immersive experience on a savory farm in St. John’s, Newfoundland included six commissioned works.
 In August 2018, Elektra recorded with heavy metal artist Devin Townsend on his acclaimed album Empath, an experience which took Elektra’s sound across the world to new listeners.

-In 2021, Elektra will present its most ambitious commissioning project to date: The Lost Words: A Spell Book.
+In October 2022, Elektra presented its most ambitious commissioning project to date: The Lost Words: A Spell Book.
 10 Canadian composers have set two spells each from the bestselling book celebrating nature, children, and language by Robert Macfarlane and Jackie Morris.
 In June 2023, Elektra brought The Lost Words: A Spell Book to the UK, including performances in Peterborough, Cambridge, and London.
 A digital concert of the same performance is available on our website here.